asaghafi/EGAIN/README.md

 from sklearn.preprocessing import MinMaxScaler from sklearn.metrics import root_mean_squared_error

+from EGAIN import EGAIN  # only if EGAIN is installed using pip, comment otherwise from EGAIN import plot_losses, rounding # only if EGAIN is installed using pip, comment otherwise

 ## Load data with missing values and store it as numpy ndarray
 ##-------------------
 data_x = pd.read_csv('/content/EGAIN/data/example.csv').to_numpy(dtype=float)